 Initial treatment consists of medications, elevation of the leg, and ice to relieve pain and reduce swelling.
-Treatment requires immobilization with a cast or brace, especially if the fracture is in proper alignment and position.
-Surgery is recommended to reduce the fracture into proper alignment and position, using plates or screws to correct the alignment if the fracture results in an uneven joint.
-Occasionally, a bone graft from the hip or from the bone bank is used to augment the surgical reduction.
-This is because when the bone is compressed during the fracture, it does not restore its normal volume when pushing the bone back to the joint.
-Surgery may be performed with an open incision, although for certain fractures arthroscopy may be used to assist in confirming restoration of a smooth joint surface.
+Treatment requires immobilization with a brace if the fracture is in proper alignment and position.
+Surgery is recommended to reduce the fracture into proper alignment and use plates or screws to hold the alignment of the fracture and restore the joint surface.
+Occasionally, a bone graft from the hip or from the bone bank is often used to support the reduction of the joint surface because the fracture leaves a void behind when pushing the bone back into place.
+Surgery may be performed with an open incision, although for certain fractures, arthroscopy may be used to assist in confirming restoration of a smooth joint surface.
 After immobilization (with or without surgery), stretching and strengthening of the injured and weakened joint and surrounding muscles (due to the injury and the immobilization) are necessary.
 These may be done with or without the assistance of a physical therapist or athletic trainer.
+Recovery can require 6 weeks of non-weight bearing and a total of 6 months to recover.